gardener/gardener/docs/proposals/shoot-control-plane-migration/README.md

 ## Goal
 * Provide a mechanism to migrate/move a shoot cluster's control-plane between seed clusters.
+* The mechanism should make it possible to reuse the shoot cluster nodes that are already available and healthy.
+Such existing available and healthy nodes should be reused after the contro-plane is moved to the destination seed cluster.
 * The mechanism should be extensible in the future to support migration across regions/availability zones.
 * The mechanism should be automatable.
 * The mechanism should work regardless whether the source seed cluster and the shoot control-plane running there is available and healthy or not.
 I.e., the mechanism should work for the disaster recovery scenario as well as a scenarios such as seed load-balancing.